Book Club to Read The Sistine Secrets by Benjamin Blech

 ABOUT THE CLUB

-The Westminster Book Club began a few years ago as one of the adult classes on Wednesday evenings.
+The Westminster Book Club began years ago as one of the adult classes on Wednesday evenings.
 The Book Club continues to meet during Faith Formation on the first Wednesday of each month, but it doesn't end when the program year ends -- the Book Club meets year-round.
 The group, which currently has about 15-20 active members, gathers at 6:30 p.m. in Simmerman Lounge.

 Books from the Public Library's Book Discussion sets are used, however, readers are also welcome to download, borrow or purchase the books on their own.
 Book selections include non-fiction, fiction, memoirs, historical novels, biographies and more.